-To celebrate their new partnership, Quit Victoria and the Melbourne Queer Film Festival are inviting Australian filmmakers to take part in a short film competition, ‘Keep the Vibe Alive’.
+To celebrate their new partnership, Quit Victoria and the Melbourne Queer Film Festival (MQFF) are running a short film competition, ‘Keep the Vibe Alive’.

 Keep the Vibe Alive

-We want filmmakers to challenge the idea that smoking is cool and desirable by developing a short (30-60 second) film promoting health and wellbeing.
-Your concept will show how to ‘Keep the Vibe Alive’ by not interrupting intimate or important moments with a cigarette.
+We asked filmmakers to challenge the idea that smoking is cool and desirable by developing a short (30-60 second) film to show how smoking can "kill the vibe."

 Competition opens: Thursday 11 October